19hours/sg-statutes/Acts/Limited Partnerships Act.md

 37\.—(1) If any person is in default in complying with —

-(a) any provision of this Act or of any other law which requires the lodging or filing in any manner with the Registrar of any return, account or other document or the giving of notice to him of any matter; or
+(a) any provision of this Act or of any other law which requires the lodging or filing in any manner with the Registrar of any return, account or other document or the giving of notice to him of any matter;

+[Act 35 of 2014 wef 03/01/2016]

-(b) any request of the Registrar to amend or complete and resubmit any document or to submit a fresh document,
+(b) any request of the Registrar to amend or complete and resubmit any document or to submit a fresh document; or

+[Act 35 of 2014 wef 03/01/2016]

+(c) any request of the Registrar under section 21B(7) to rectify any error or defect in any particulars or document in the register,

+[Act 35 of 2014 wef 03/01/2016]

 and fails to make good the default within 14 days after the service on the person of a notice requiring it to be done, a District Court or Magistrate’s Court may, on application by the Registrar, make an order directing that person or (if that person is a corporation) any officer of the corporation to make good the default within such time as is specified in the order.